AckerlyXu/heima/articles/active-directory/active-directory-deploying-ws-ad-guidelines.md

 ### Azure virtual machines may need connectivity to the on-premises corporate network.
 Connecting Azure virtual machines back to an on-premises corporate network requires Azure virtual network, which includes a site-to-site or site-to-point virtual private network (VPN) component able to seamlessly connect Azure virtual machines and on-premises machines.
 This VPN component could also enable on-premises domain member computers to access a Windows Server Active Directory domain whose domain controllers are hosted exclusively on Azure virtual machines.
 It is important to note, though, that if the VPN fails, authentication and other operations that depend on Windows Server Active Directory will also fail.
 While users may be able to sign in using existing cached credentials, all peer-to-peer or client-to-server authentication attempts for which tickets have yet to be issued or have become stale will fail.

-See [Virtual Network](/documentation/services/networking/) for a demonstration video and a list of step-by-step tutorials, including [Configure a Site-to-Site VPN in the Azure portal](/documentation/articles/vpn-gateway-site-to-site-create/).
+See [Virtual Network](../virtual-network/index.md) for a demonstration video and a list of step-by-step tutorials, including [Configure a Site-to-Site VPN in the Azure portal](../vpn-gateway/vpn-gateway-site-to-site-create.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > You can also deploy Windows Server Active Directory on an Azure virtual network that does not have connectivity with an on-premises network.
 The guidelines in this topic, however, assume that an Azure virtual network is used because it provides IP addressing capabilities that are essential to Windows Server.
 >
 >